High-profile Dems fight for their seats as 5 states hold primaries

 Race is a factor in the 2020 primary rematch.

-A FOX NEWS VIEWERS GUIDE TO THE AUGUST 4 PRIMARIES
+A FOX NEWS VIEWER'S GUIDE TO THE AUGUST 4 PRIMARIES

 "Making the argument to Detroiters that you should have another African American representative in Congress has historically been somewhat of a powerful message, and Jones is a known quantity as city council president," noted Susan Demas, a Michigan-based political analyst and editor-in-chief of the Michigan Advance.